matter-labs/zksync-remix-plugin/README.md

 ## For users

-If you're looking to utilize the capabilities of zkSync contracts within the Remix IDE, you've come to the right place.
+If you're looking to utilize the capabilities of ZKsync contracts within the Remix IDE, you've come to the right place.
 This section provides you with a straightforward guide to get started.

 ### Getting Started